gristlabs/grist-help/help/self-managed.md

 This is comma-separated list of parts of the UI to hide.
 The allowed names of parts are:
 `helpCenter,billing,templates,multiSite,multiAccounts`.
-The UI elements present is also affected by whether `GRIST_SINGLE_ORG` is set.
+The UI elements present are also affected by whether `GRIST_SINGLE_ORG` is set.

 ```